 Public documents must be easy to retrieve.
 This means that they need to be registered in the university's registry or kept in a structured manner.

-The purpose of registration and archiving is among other things to;
+The purpose of recording and archiving is among other things to;

-- ensure the public's right of access to public documents,
+- ensure the public's right to access public documents;

 - facilitate future research.

-Registration and archiving ensure transparency of the university's activities which is an important principle of democracy.
-You must register public documents as soon as you receive them or they have been drawn up.
-Note, that it is not registration that determines whether a document is considered public or not, but the document itself.
+Recording and archiving ensure transparency of the University's activities which is an important principle of democracy.
+You must record public documents as soon as you receive them or they have been drawn up.
+Note, that it is not recording that determines whether a document is considered public or not, but the document itself.

-Public documents may only be deleted (destroyed) if it is stated in the record management plan.
-All other documents must be archived and preserved for the future in the university's archives.
-At Umeå University the archives are decentralized which means that documents should be registered and archived at the department or unit where they are drawn up or submitted to.
+Public documents may only be deleted (destroyed) if it is stated in the retention and deletion plan.
+All other documents must be archived and preserved for the future in the University's archives.
+At Umeå University, the archives are decentralised, which means that documents should be registered and archived at the department or unit where they are drawn up or submitted to.

-Read more about registration and archiving at the department of registry and archive's pages.
+Read more about recording and archiving at the Records and Archive's pages.